 By the late 18th C, the slave-trade from West Africa to the New World ran into the thousands.
 After the successful campaign for abolition led by William Wilberforce, with the help of a remarkable African in England, Olaudah Equiano, a British naval squadron patrolled the coast from 1807 searching for slavers.
-The Portuguese still exported thousands across the Atlantic to the slave fields of Brazil, as the English had done to the sugar plantations of the West Indies by the notorious ‘middle passage.’
+But the Portuguese still exported thousands across the Atlantic to the slave fields of Brazil, as the English had done to the sugar plantations of the West Indies by the notorious ‘middle passage.’

 Among the arrivals in Sierra Leone was a group of 1200 freed American slaves.
-These had organized themselves into 15 ships at Halifax, Nova Scotia, and arrived singing hymns as they came ashore with their Baptist, Methodist and other pastors.
+These had organized themselves into 15 ships at Halifax, Nova Scotia, and arrived singing hymns as they came ashore with their Baptist, Methodist, and other pastors.
 In time, Methodist life was greatly strengthened by the arrival from England of Thomas Birch Freeman, the son of an African father and English mother.
-Being of African descent, Freeman was able to survive the West African climate, which was fatal for many European missionaries, and gave long service in West Africa.
+Being of African descent, Freeman was able to survive the West African climate, fatal for European missionaries, and gave long service in West Africa.

 This was where the famous Scottish missionary David Livingstone spent his first years after arriving in Africa.
 Livingstone married Moffat’s daughter Mary; and Moffatt guided Livingstone in his early years in the field.

-Livingstone became a physician in Glasgow in 1840 & arrived in Cape Town in 1841.
-His & Mary’s first child died in 1846.
-They lost another child 4 years later.
+Livingstone became a physician in Glasgow in 1840 and arrived in Cape Town in 1841.
+His and Mary’s first child died in 1846.
+They lost another 4 years later.
 In 1852, Mary took their other children back to Scotland, but this proved a bad move.
 She moved in with David’s parents. >> In–laws, you know how it goes!
-Well, things didn’t go well & Mary began tipping the bottle in her loneliness.
+Well, things didn’t go well and Mary began tipping the bottle in her loneliness.
 After Livingstone’s epic journeys of 1853–56 thru the interior of Africa and his triumphant reception back home, they were reunited.
 Mary accompanied him on his Zambezi expedition of 1858, but died.
 Livingstone’s eldest son, Robert, also died in 1864 as a soldier in the Union cause of the American Civil War.
-Though Scottish, Robert Livingstone joined the Union Army to help the cause of abolition; a value he learned from his courageous & monumentally giving father.
+Though Scottish, Robert Livingstone joined the Union Army to help the cause of abolition; a value he learned from his courageous and monumentally giving father.
 As you know, David Livingstone was found by the explorer H.M.
 Stanley in 1871 and died in May 1873.
-His funeral, paid for by the British government, was held in Westminster Abbey on April 18, 1874, with 2 royal carriages for the family, who included Moffatt, 2 of Livingstone’s sons, & his daughter, to whom he’d been particularly close in his last years.
+His funeral, paid for by the British government, was held in Westminster Abbey on April 18, 1874, with 2 royal carriages for the family, who included Moffatt, 2 of Livingstone’s sons, and his daughter, to whom he’d been particularly close in his last years.